owncloud/files_antivirus/README.md

 The request service for FortiSandbox has to be set to 'respmod' and the response header to 'X-Virus-Name'.

+Fortinet privides some Demoinstances of the FortiSandbox, please have a look at the [productpage](https://www.fortinet.com/de/products/sandbox/fortisandbox) from Fortinet.

 ### Run with McAfee Web Gateway 10.x and higher in ICAP Mode